alpdoganfidan/alpdoganfidan/README.md

 </div>
 <div>
   <p>
 I am Alp, I am 23 and live in Ankara.
-I am fresh graduate from Istanbul Technical University.
+I have BS (fresh graduate) in Mathematics Engineering from Istanbul Technical University with GPA of 3.40.
 I worked as a RPA Developer at Native Digital, and as a Business Analyst at Ibtech with 2.5 years of total business experience.

 I want to build my career path in Data Science or Backend Engineering.
 For this aim, I continously developed different projects, and also I completed courses earlier during my education.